rohinarora/OpenMP/slides/readme.md

     * Only three threads are created because the last parallel section will be invoked from the parent thread.
   * #pragma omp parallel num_threads(4)
 * Slide 52.
 When we enter parallel region in OMP, we request a particular number of threads.
 The ENV can choose to give us fewer threads.
 Therefore, must query inside the ENV how many threads were actually allotted.
-* Slide 55. false sharing. parallel code not giving expected performance
+* Slide 55. false sharing. parallel code not giving expected performance.
+Same thing also rephrased on slide 66
 * Slide 56-58.
 Padding.
 Hacky.
 Good performance but not good solution
   * Padding arrays requires deep knowledge of the cache architecture.
 Move to a machine with different sized cache lines and your software performance falls apart
   * Using synchronization is better solution